 When students record a Tegrity session, they will follow the same procedure instructors do while recording (logging in, going to course, clicking the "record" button, etc.).
 However, when they are finished and have uploaded the recording, it will be housed under a new tab in the Tegrity course titled Student Recordings.

-Additionally, students will not be able to access the Actions menu for their recordings (shown below).
-Therefore, they do not have access to delete, edit, change settings, and various other privileges.
+Additionally, students will not be able to delete, edit, change settings, and various other privileges.
+They will only be able to play and download recordings.